git-town/git-town/README.md

 * run the command: `git ship`
 * run the command passing in the squashed commit message: `git ship -m [commit message]`
 * abort the command when there are conflicts: `git ship --abort`
+* verifies that we are shipping a feature branch, that the feature branch has shippable commits, and that there are no uncommitted changes.

 <table>
   <tr>